rundeck-plugins/java-keytool-steps/README.md

 ### Actions

+#### java / keytool / checkExpiration

+For a given keystore/alias, displays the expiration date by parsing the output from `keytool -list -v -keystore keystore.jks -alias mydomain`.

 #### java / keytool / list

 Either checks which certificates are in a Java keystore, or gives information about a particular keystore entry.